Li-Ning

 Li-Ning Company Limited is a Chinese sportswear and sports equipment company founded by former Olympic gymnast Li Ning.
-The company endorses a number of athletes and teams worldwide.
+The company endorses a number of international athletes and teams.

 History

 The company was founded in 1989 by Li Ning, a former Chinese Olympic gymnast.
-As of 2015, Li Ning remains the Chairman of the company's board of directors.
+As of 2015, Li Ning remained the chairman of the company's board of directors.
 In 2005, Li-Ning created a joint-venture with French sports apparel company, AIGLE, giving Li-Ning the exclusive right to be the sole distributor of AIGLE's products in China for 50 years.
 In 2006, Li-Ning posted revenues of US$418 million, and total profits of about US$39 million.
 As of March 2007, there were 4,297 Li-Ning retail stores.
 The company directly owns some of the retail stores while others are franchised.